MafiusKity/mm.Base/README.md

 A function in R to performing base conversion for vectors and matrices

 ## Use
-For use this function, run the source in mmBase.R and call in any R enviroment:
+For use this function, run the source in mmBase.R in any R enviroment and call:

 ```mmBase(m.base1,m.base2,vb1)```